ShingoBo/Mega-Man-X8-DDD/README.md

 Mega Man X8 16-bit is a free fangame.
 It is not affiliated, associated, authorized, endorsed or in any way connected with CAPCOM or any of it's subsidiaries or it's affiliates.

 Mega Man X and all Mega Man/Rockman material is a property of CAPCOM.
-Please support the offical release.
+Please support the official release.